 The Moon orbits the Earth in the months prior to the August 21, 2017 total solar eclipse.
 Viewed from above, the Moon's shadow appears to cross the Earth every month, but a side view reveals the five-degree tilt of the Moon's orbit.
 Its shadow only hits the Earth when the line of nodes, the fulcrum of its orbital tilt, is pointed toward the Sun.

 This is true for both solar and lunar eclipses.
 This situation is somewhat unique as no other moon in the solar system orbits roughly in the plane of the “ecliptic”, Earth’s orbital plane, that the planets more or less follow.

-Depending on your location and on the specific geometry of the sun – Earth-moon system, you may experience one of three types of solar eclipses; total, partial, or annular.
+Depending on your location and on the specific geometry of the sun-Earth-moon system, you may experience one of four types of solar eclipses; total, partial, annular and hybrid.